Central Heating Installation Cost

 Number of Radiators

-The number of radiators in your system can affect the cost of the installation, as you will need to pay for the materials of each of the different radiators, and you will also need to pay for the labour of installing each additional radiator.
+You will need to pay for the materials for each of the different radiators, and you will also need to pay for the labour of installing each additional radiator.

 central heating installation cost guide — tradesperson fitting a new radiator to a radiator wall fixture